 - [Insert pet's name] 's joyous spirit and loving demeanor touched everyone who met him, and [he/she] will live on in the hearts of many.
 May God give you strength and peace at this difficult time.

 - I am deeply saddened to hear of your loss.
 [Insert pet's name] was such a beautiful ray of light in the lives of all who knew [him/her].
 You are in my thoughts and prayers.

 - I know that [insert pet's name] 's companionship was a blessing in your life and that [his/her] passing has been incredibly difficult for you.
 I pray that God will give you strength and continue to bless you in other ways.

 - Please accept my heartfelt condolences for the loss of [insert pet's name].
-May the Lord comfort you and yours during this time of sorrow.
+May the Lord comfort you and yours during this time of grief and sorrow.
 Please accept my deepest condolences, and know that I am available to pray with you at any time.

 - I have many fond memories of [insert pet's name], and learning of [his/her] passing was very upsetting.
 May God restore your spirit and give you comfort in this difficult time.
 My deepest condolences.